Meet the Team

 travis@appalachian.org

 Travis Bordley was born and raised in Durham, North Carolina.
 Growing up, Travis was lucky enough to spend every summer in the Western North Carolina hiking in the mountains, plunging into shady creeks, and developing a deep connection with the land.
 He received a BS in Environmental Science from UNC-Asheville.
 There he developed his love for the natural world and also a passion for photography.
-Travis has worked with SAHC since 2016 as an AmeriCorps member and as the Roan Naturalist.
-As the Seasonal Ecologist he will work to incorporate all his past experiences into one position to best take care of the Roan Highlands.
+Travis has worked with SAHC since 2016 as an AmeriCorps member, as the Roan Naturalist, and outings leader.
+As the Roan Technician, Travis works to incorporate all his past experiences into one position to best take care of the Roan Highlands.

 SAHC Community Farm